Skip to content

 So, this is a simple technique of creating a background with watercolors.
 Just put a stencil on the paper and paint with watercolor.
 Also, don’t be stingy on water and paint here.
 The more water, the more mess!
 Paint loosely and enjoy the process.

 After this is dry, I love to put gesso over it to get a washed-out look.
-And if the watercolor underneath smudges a bit, it’s a cherry on the top!
+And if the watercolor underneath smudges a bit, it’s a cherry on top!

 I’ve tried this one quite recently.
 For this technique, I use a small piece of a kitchen sponge.